Queens High School for the Sciences

-The Queens High School for the Sciences at York College (QHSS or QHSSYC) is a New York City public specialized high school operated by the New York City Department of Education (NYCDOE) that specializes in cultivating talent in the fields of mathematics and science.
-With an enrollment of only 498 pupils, it admits students based on their performance on the Specialized High Schools Admissions Test (SHSAT) and is the only specialized high school serving the borough of Queens.
+Queens High School for the Sciences (QHSS) is a New York City public specialized high school operated by the New York City Department of Education (NYCDOE) that specializes in cultivating talent in the fields of mathematics and science.
+It admits students based on their performance on the Specialized High Schools Admissions Test (SHSAT) and is the only specialized high school serving the borough of Queens.

-Sharing a campus with York College and inhabiting the second floor of the science building, QHSS was founded in 2002 along with the High School for Math, Science and Engineering at City College and the High School of American Studies at Lehman College.
+QHSS was founded in 2002 as Queens High School for the Sciences at York College and was located on the campus of York College until 2026.
+In September 2026, the school relocated to a new building at 165-18 Hillside Avenue in Jamaica, Queens.
 QHSS is a member of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology (NCSSSMST).

 In 2024, the U.S. News & World Report ranked QHSS as the #1 high school in New York State and #25 nationwide.
-According to the 2023-2024 school performance dashboard, the school enjoys high percentile graduation rates, test scores, advanced course participation rates, and attendance statistics compared to other NYCDOE high schools, however, the school quality snapshot of the same school year found that teachers at the high school had significantly deteriorated trust in the school's leadership.
+According to the 2023–2024 school performance dashboard, the school had high-percentile graduation rates, test scores, advanced-course participation rates, and attendance statistics compared with other NYCDOE high schools.